cosminturca/List_of_tasks/README.md

-# List Of Tasks -- Documentație Tehnică
+# List Of Tasks -- Technical Documentation

-# Studenți:
+# Students:

 - **Andone Andrei**
 - **Țurcă Cosmin-Constantin**

-# 1. Prezentare Generală
+# 1. General Overview

-Aplicația List Of Tasks este o platformă web dedicată gestionării eficiente a sarcinilor și activităților, având ca scop îmbunătățirea productivității utilizatorilor.
-Proiectul este construit pe stack-ul MERN (MongoDB, Express.js, React.js, Node.js), oferind o soluție modernă, rapidă și scalabilă.
+The List Of Tasks application is a web platform dedicated to the efficient management of tasks and activities, aiming to improve user productivity.
+The project is built using the MERN stack (MongoDB, Express.js, React.js, Node.js), providing a modern, fast, and scalable solution.

-Codul sursă este organizat în două directoare principale:
+The source code is organized into two main directories:

-- **Backend:** API-ul serverului și logica de bază de date.
+- **Backend:** The server API and database logic.

-- **Frontend:** Interfața utilizator reactivă.
+- **Frontend:** The reactive user interface.

-# 2. Obiective Tehnice
+# 2. Technical Objectives

-- **Arhitectură Modernă:** Utilizarea React împreună cu Vite pentru o performanță optimă a frontend-ului.
+- **Modern Architecture:** Using React together with Vite for optimal frontend performance.

-- **Design Responsive & Modern:** Implementarea interfeței grafice folosind Tailwind CSS, asigurând un design utilitar, consistent și adaptabil pe orice dispozitiv (mobil, tabletă, desktop).
+- **Responsive & Modern Design:** Implementing the graphical interface with Tailwind CSS, ensuring a utility-first, consistent, and adaptable design on any device (mobile, tablet, desktop).

-- **Interactivitate:** Feedback vizual imediat la acțiunile utilizatorului (adăugare, ștergere, completare task).
+- **Interactivity:** Immediate visual feedback for user actions (adding, deleting, completing tasks).

-- **API RESTful:** Arhitectură backend standardizată pentru gestionarea resurselor de tip Task.
+- **RESTful API:** A standardized backend architecture for managing Task resources.

-- **Persistența Datelor:** Salvarea sigură a informațiilor utilizând baza de date non-relațională MongoDB.
+- **Data Persistence:** Secure data storage using the non-relational MongoDB database.

-# 3. Funcționalități
+# 3. Features

-- **Gestiunea Sarcinilor (CRUD):** Utilizatorii pot crea sarcini noi, vizualiza lista completă, edita detaliile și șterge sarcinile care nu mai sunt necesare.
+- **Task Management (CRUD):** Users can create new tasks, view the full list, edit details, and delete tasks that are no longer needed.

-- **Mark as Completed:** Funcționalitate de tip "toggle" pentru a marca o sarcină ca fiind finalizată sau în desfășurare.
+- **Mark as Completed:** Toggle functionality to mark a task as completed or in progress.

-- **Interfață Dinamică:** Actualizarea listei de sarcini în timp real fără reîncărcarea paginii.
+- **Dynamic Interface:** Real-time updates of the task list without reloading the page.

-- **Design Adaptiv:** Layout flexibil realizat cu clasele utilitare Tailwind.
+- **Adaptive Design:** Flexible layout built with Tailwind utility classes.

-- **Mod Offline (Offline-First):** Aplicația funcționează și fără internet, salvând datele local și sincronizându-le automat când revine conexiunea.
+- **Offline Mode (Offline-First):** The application works even without internet access, saving data locally and automatically syncing it when the connection is restored.

-# 4. Tehnologii Utilizate
+# 4. Technologies Used

 **Frontend**

 - **React (Vite)** + **TypeScript**.

-- **Tailwind CSS** (folosit pentru stilizare rapidă, sistem de grid/flexbox și design responsive).
+- **Tailwind CSS** (used for fast styling, grid/flexbox systems, and responsive design).

-- **React Router DOM:** Pentru gestionarea rutelor și navigarea în aplicație (SPA - Single Page Application).
+- **React Router DOM:** For route management and navigation in the application (SPA - Single Page Application).

-- **Axios / Fetch API:** Pentru realizarea cererilor HTTP către backend.
+- **Axios / Fetch API:** For making HTTP requests to the backend.

 **Backend**

-- **Node.js & Express.js:** Arhitectură server-side modulară.
+- **Node.js & Express.js:** Modular server-side architecture.

-- **Firebase Admin SDK:** Bibliotecă utilizată pe server pentru verificarea integrității token-urilor JWT primite de la client.
+- **Firebase Admin SDK:** Library used on the server to verify the integrity of JWT tokens received from the client.

-- **Mongoose:** Modelarea datelor (Schema) pentru interacțiunea cu MongoDB.
+- **Mongoose:** Data modeling (Schema) for interaction with MongoDB.

-- **Input Validation:** Strat dedicat de validare a datelor primite (Request Body) pentru a asigura integritatea informațiilor înainte de procesare.
+- **Input Validation:** Dedicated layer for validating received data (Request Body) to ensure data integrity before processing.

-- **Middleware:** Funcții intermediare pentru gestionarea autentificării și a erorilor.
+- **Middleware:** Intermediate functions for handling authentication and errors.

-**Stocare**
+**Storage**

-- **MongoDB:** Bază de date NoSQL.
+- **MongoDB:** NoSQL database.

-- **Mongoose:** ODM (Object Data Modeling) pentru modelarea structurii datelor (Schema) și validare.
+- **Mongoose:** ODM (Object Data Modeling) for defining data structure (Schema) and validation.

-# 5. Metodologie Agile
+# 5. Agile Methodology

-Proiectul a fost dezvoltat urmând o abordare iterativă, structurată în Sprint-uri:
+The project was developed using an iterative approach, structured into Sprints:

-**Sprint 1: MVP & Arhitectură (Core)**
+**Sprint 1: MVP & Architecture (Core)**

-- **Planificare & Design:** Definirea structurii de date (Schema) și a design-ului UI în Tailwind CSS.
+- **Planning & Design:** Defining the data structure (Schema) and UI design in Tailwind CSS.

-- **Implementare:** Configurarea mediului (Vite + TypeScript), implementarea autentificării cu Firebase și a operațiilor de bază (CRUD) pentru task-uri.
+- **Implementation:** Setting up the environment (Vite + TypeScript), implementing Firebase authentication, and basic task CRUD operations.

-- **Evaluare:** Testarea fluxului de login și a conectivității cu baza de date MongoDB.
+- **Evaluation:** Testing the login flow and MongoDB database connectivity.

-**Sprint 2: Funcționalități Avansate (Offline First)**
+**Sprint 2: Advanced Features (Offline First)**

-- **Planificare:** Analiza cerințelor pentru persistența datelor fără internet.
+- **Planning:** Analyzing requirements for offline data persistence.

-- **Implementare:** Integrarea IndexedDB pentru stocare locală și sincronizarea automată cu backend-ul la reconectare.
-Adăugarea filtrelor și a categoriilor.
+- **Implementation:** Integrating IndexedDB for local storage and automatic synchronization with the backend upon reconnection.
+Adding filters and categories.

-- **Testare:** Verificarea scenariilor "Offline" și a consistenței datelor.
+- **Testing:** Verifying offline scenarios and data consistency.

 **Sprint 3: UI/UX & Export**

-- **Design:** Rafinarea interfeței.
+- **Design:** Refining the interface.

-- **Implementare:** Adăugarea funcțiilor de Export (PDF, CSV, Excel) și Import.
+- **Implementation:** Adding Export (PDF, CSV, Excel) and Import functionalities.

-- **Lansare & Retrospectivă:** Optimizarea build-ului pentru producție (Vercel).
+- **Launch & Retrospective:** Optimizing the build for production (Vercel).

 ## Development Flow